 Dublin's festivals are many and varied, spanning every season and a broad range of interests.
 Some of the biggest are ones you might guess; but there's a whole host of more unusual – and no less enjoyable! – festivals on offer, just waiting to be joined.

-On the other hand, if you’d like more modern decor and the chance of a cocktail, areas such as South William Street, George’s Street, Camden Street and Harcourt Street might suit you better.
+On the other hand, if you prefer more modern decor and a choice of cocktails, areas like South William Street, George’s Street, Camden Street and Harcourt Street will suit you better.

 Dublin-born icon, Oscar Wilde wrote, "It is absurd to divide people into good and bad.
 People are either charming or tedious!"
 If there's one thing that's central to Dubliners, it's the dry wit you'll find here; the tongue-in-cheek, good-hearted humour that makes teasing just as much a sign of the welcome as it is part of the vernacular.
 The biggest draw to Dublin has to be its people.
 They’re the reason the city was recently voted in the top 10 friendliest cities in the world; why it has the greatest nightlife; why its art and culture is some of the most influential and vibrant to be found anywhere.

 There are plenty of options for getting from A to B in Dublin.
-This is a fairly compact city, which means walking and cycling are viable options for getting around; you can walk from many of the city’s outlying districts to its centre in 30 or 40 minutes.
-Bus Dublin Bus connects most parts of the city through a network of 200 routes that se
+It is a fairly compact city, which means walking and cycling are viable options.
+You can walk from many of the city’s outlying districts to its centre in around 30 or 40 minutes.
+But the public transport in Dublin is pretty good too.
+It’s one of the benefits that comes with living in the city.
+Public transport Getting around Dublin by bus Dublin Bus connects most parts of the city through a network of over 100 routes.